-- Maximum angle: 60^{0} at any one point and an average of 40^{0} The width of open and straight slides over 1500mm long should be less than 700mm or greater than 950mm Spiral or curved slides should have a width less than 700mm RUN -OUTS - Run-outs of at least 300mm are required if the sliding section is under 1.5m long.
-Additional requirements are required for different types of slides Average angle of run-outs: DIN type 100 (BS type) 50 (both downwards) Height of run-out: Less than 1.5m sliding length: max.
-200mm.
-Greater than 1.5m sliding length: max.
-350mm Users should come to a stop on the run-out section (BS type only) Chutes should have a side height related to the fall height: 1.2m: 100mm minimum: 1.2m 2.5m: 150mm minimum: Over 2.5m: - Maximum side angle from slide bed: 300 Tops of sides should be rounded or radiused to at least 3mm Tunnel slides should be a minimum 750mm high and 750mm wide Tunnels should start on or at the end of the starting section and be continuous over the sliding section only
+Maximum angle: 60° at any one point and an average of 40° The width of open and straight slides over 1500mm long should be less than 700mm or greater than 950mm Spiral or curved slides should have a width less than 700mm RUN -OUTS

+Run-outs of at least 300mm are required if the sliding section is under 1.5m long.
+Additional requirements are required for different types of slides Average angle of run-outs: DIN type 10° (BS type) 5° (both downwards) Height of run-out: Less than 1.5m sliding length: max.
+350mm Users should come to a stop on the run-out section (BS type only) Chutes should have a side height related to the fall height: 1.2m: 100mm minimum: 1.2m - 2.5m: 150mm minimum: Over 2.5m: 500mm minimum

+Maximum side angle from slide bed: 30° Tops of sides should be rounded or radiused to at least 3mm Tunnel slides should be a minimum 750mm high and 750mm wide Tunnels should start on or at the end of the starting section and be continuous over the sliding section only

-Normal distances except for the run-out which should be: DIN type: 1m each side and 2m beyond BS type: 1m each side and 1m beyond
+Normal distances except for the run-out which should be: DIN type: 1m each side and 2m beyond (or just 1.5m beyond for short slides) BS type: 1m each side and 1m beyond